jklebes/cellshapefft/README.md

 # myosin-cable-detection

 Forked from mdurade/Coarse-grained-anisotropy-and-size-using-FFT , original code

-This folder contains all the codes needed to perform the analysis developed and described in the article:
+as developed and described in the article:
     [Fast determination of cell anisotropy and size in epithelial tissue images using Fourier Transform](https://doi.org/10.1103/physreve.99.062401)

 Abstract of the article: